 High ionic removal & High flow rate.

-The VNX-Max units are designed and manufactured to further purify reverse osmosis product water to ultra pure or high purity water (0,055 – 0,5 μS/cm).
-The multiple module ‘Ready-to-Run’ units are available in the range from 15 m³/h to 180 m³/h.
-The VNX units are rugged, pre-engineered, pre-assembled units that minimize installation and start-up costs.
-The units are factory pressure tested and require single point utility connections.
-Their outstanding design and use of Ionpure’s® patented continuous electrodeionization technology ensures high reliability, minimizes maintenance and eliminates use of regeneration chemicals.
+Our Continuous Electrodeionization (CEDI) systems based on the VNX-Max module are designed and manufactured to further purify reverse osmosis product water to ultra pure or high purity water (0.055 – 0.5 µS/cm).
+These pre-engineered and ready-to-run CEDI systems are fully factory acceptance tested to significantly reduce installation and start-up costs and are available in a range from 15 to 180m3/h.
+The outstanding design and use of Ionpure’s® patented continuous electrodeionization technology ensures high reliability, minimizes maintenance and eliminates use of regeneration chemicals.

 How it works.